 India is home for great cultural diversity with each festival celebrated in this fascinating land having its own significance.
 Dasara also known as Vijaya Dashami, Dashain or Dussehra is one of the popular Hindu festivals in India.
 The festival is celebrated on the tenth day of the Hindu autumn lunar month of Ashvin according to the Hindu calendar.it is the tenth day of the nine day long Navratri festival and Dasara celebrates the victory of good over evil.
 This is one of the most awaited festivals for the Hindus.

-Here is list of dates for Dasara in 2014 and in upcoming years:
+Here is list of dates for Dasara Festival in upcoming years:

 - Dasara 2012 was on Wednesday, the 24th of October